larsgrespan/SMART-Keycloak-eID/README.md

 7. Refresh access token
 The validity of the access token is limited.
 To continue accessing FHIR resources, the application needs to update the token.

-In-Depth details can be found [here] (https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#launch-app-standalone-launch).
+In-Depth details can be found [here](https://build.fhir.org/ig/HL7/smart-app-launch/app-launch.html#launch-app-standalone-launch).